 - salt and pepper to taste

-- Over medium high heat, add onion, carrots, and garlic to a pot and cook (either with oil or water) until the onions become translucent.
+- Heat a large pot over medium high heat and add a bit of oil or vegetable broth.
+Add onion, carrots, and garlic and cook until the onions turn translucent.